keybase/book-content/00-getting_started/02-security.md

 But, usernames are only somewhat effective.
 Even if you use the same username everywhere, your friends can’t know for sure that it’s really you.
 Over time, you can build trust by linking to your account from your personal website or other established accounts (like your Twitter or Instagram), or by telling people in person.

 Passwords are less effective.
 If you want an account to actually be secure, you likely use a password manager to generate a strong, random password.
 You may also set up multi-factor authentication; so even if your password is compromised, your account might not be.
-But with just a password, your account — and your identity — can easily be compromised.
+But with just a password, your account — and with it, your identity — can easily be compromised.

+### Encryption provides exponential security
 You don’t need a password on Keybase because your account is protected with layers of encryption.
 Creating an account on Keybase establishes an online identity that’s much more  trustworthy than most other accounts.
 Your friends, family, and other contacts can be sure that you are who you say you are on Keybase.

-### Asymmetric encryption provides exponential security
+#### Keybase uses asymmetric, 256-bit encryption
-Before we get into the details, let’s define some terms that will be useful to understand. **Encryption** is the process of scrambling data or info so that it can’t be read. **Decryption** reverses that so data can be read again.
+Before we get into the details of how this works, let’s define some terms that will be useful to understand. **Encryption** is the process of scrambling data or info so that it can’t be read. **Decryption** reverses that so data can be read again.
 A **key** is the process — basically a ton of math that we won’t get into — that does the encrypting or decrypting.

 Encryption and decryption can happen symmetrically or asymmetrically.
 In **symmetric encryption**, the same key is used to both scramble and unscramble the data.
 In **asymmetric encryption**, a pair of two different keys, usually, a public and a private key are used: one for scrambling the data and another for unscrambling.